 Personal property of the deceased may be claimed at the Coroner's Office located at 50 Tower Road in San Mateo during regular business hours Monday through Friday between 8:00 a.m. and 5:00 p.m., excluding federal holidays.

-This document may be completed by the legal next of kin to allow another individual to act on his or her behalf.
-This document must be accompanied by a copy of the legal next of kin's government issued identification (such as a driver license or passport).
+These forms may be completed by the legal next of kin to allow another individual to act on his or her behalf.
+Both documents must be accompanied by a copy of the legal next of kin's government issued identification (such as a driver license or passport).

 As of January 2014, any firearm including long guns must be registered.
 The Coroner's Office will release a registered firearm to the legal next of kin who has sought the appropriate clearance from the Department of Justice.

 Why are autopsies performed?

 There are a number of reasons why autopsies are performed; however, the most basic reason is to determine the medical cause of death.
 An autopsy may also be performed to gather necessary evidence for presentation of a case in a court of law.

 Not always.
 The Coroner will usually NOT perform an autopsy if the deceased has a physician who knows the medical cause of death.

 If the Coroner determines that an autopsy or forensic examination is required, the Coroner may retain tissues, organs(s), blood and/or body fluids as necessary or advisable to the inquiry into the case, or for the verification of his/her findings.
 (Ref: Ca. Government Code 27491.4)

 How may I find out what caused my loved one's death?